robotlabvn/robotlabvn.github.io/_posts/2024-01-10-Intrinsic-and-extrinsic-parameters-of-pinhole-camera.md

 ---
 layout: post
 category: blog
-title: what are intrinsic and extrinsic parameters of pinhole camera? and How to using it in camera calibration?
+title: What are intrinsic and extrinsic parameters of pinhole camera? and How to using it in camera calibration?
 snippet: Learn more about  intrinsic and extrinsic parameters and calibration camera
 tags: [robotics, math, vision]
 katex: True